What is ES Partners?

 We combine randomized-controlled trials, Monte Carlo simulations, machine learning algorithms, and big data in project-specific, methodological recipes to predict the outcomes of anything from marketing campaigns to crisis comms and personal injury trials.

 And for case studies from other areas, please get in touch.

 We apply our knowledge of behavioral science — from evolutionary psychology, behavioral economics, marketing, and political behavior — and data science to your human problem.
 We blend data science and behavioral research to produce more than the sum of their parts.

 We’re more than just a method (or two, or three, or four).
 We know a lot about humans — and how they behave — after observing so many and running so many experiments for other clients.
-Humans — your customers and employees, your audience, your (temporary) problem.
+Humans — your customers and employees, your jurors, your audience, your (temporary) problem.

 Let us help you solve your human problem today.

 Adam Schaeffer is managing partner of ES Partners.
 Adam is consumed by an itch to understand what makes people tick – why they think and do the things they do.
 And, perhaps more importantly, how to change what they think and do.

 He has a wide-range of interests and experience — he’s intensively studied evolutionary psychology, behavioral economics, marketing, policy, and political behavior.
 Adam has had more than fourteen years of research experience, including eleven years applying this knowledge to solve problems for clients.